 Until 1855, the year of the classification of the Medoc, Pavie and Pavie Decesse were part of the same vineyard.
 That all changed when Ferdinand Bouffard, the owner at the time separated the vineyards and created 2 new vineyards.
 At that moment, what we know of as Chateau Pavie Decesse was born.

 In 1970, the Valette family, headed by Jean-Paul Valette at the time, who already owned Chateau Pavie and Chateau Troplong Mondot, took over the vineyards from the Marzelle family.
-The Valette family finally were able to purchase Chateau Pavie Decesse in 1990.
+The Valette family finally was able to purchase Chateau Pavie Decesse in 1990.

-After the sale concluded, Gerard Perse ordered extensive work in the vineyards and in all the wine making facilities.
-To pay tribute to the original owner, Gerard Perse took the time to restore the barrel cellar to the design that was originally created by Ferdinand Bouffard in the 1800’s.
+After the sale concluded, Gerard Perse ordered extensive work in the vineyards and in all the wine-making facilities.
+To pay tribute to the original owner, Gerard Perse took the time to restore the barrel cellar to the design that was originally created by Ferdinand Bouffard in the 1800s.